adept/hledger-docker/README.md

 ### Hledger-web + hledger-api

-By default, container will start hledger-web on port 5000 and hledger-api on port 5001, both of them reading journal `hledger.journal` from volume `data`:
+By default, container will start hledger-web on port 5000 and hledger-api on port 5001, both of them reading journal `hledger.journal` from volume `data`, so you can run:

 ```
-docker run -d -v "$HOME/hledger-data:/data" -p 5000:5000 dastapov/hledger
+docker run -d -v "$HOME/hledger-data:/data" -p 5000:5000 -p 5001:5001 dastapov/hledger
 ```

+and navigate to `http://localhost:5000` for hledger-web and URLs like `http://localhost:5001/api/v1/accounts` for hledger-api.

 #### Environment variables